Canon-McMillan School Board Meeting Adjourned After Some People Refused To Wear Masks

 CANONSBURG, Pa.
-(KDKA) — A Canon-McMillan school board meeting was cut short because some people refused to wear masks.
+(KDKA) — A Canon-McMillan school board meeting was cut short because some people in attendance refused to wear masks.

 The @canon_mac school board adjourned the meeting because people were not wearing masks. @KDKA